ricardoom/dominotrono/README.md

 ### Versions

+- 0.0.4
+  - New home page deployed
+  - Work on the new layout, see post <theblogpost.html>
+  - project / custom / dynamic verticals
+    - create a url
+    - use front matter to compose a page
+    - resources drawn from other site content

 - 0.0.3
   - CSS refactored quite a bit, down reduced unused or redundant rules probably by 30%, shaved about 20k off.
   - removed the old masthead section as it probably wasnt helpling